Filmmaking is a term we all know and implicitly understand. But how exactly do we define filmmaking?

 Much like the previous blogs, this website stays up to date with industry news and lists their most recent blog posts on the front page.

 The blog is highly equipped with helpful resources for those looking to learn more about and get into the many different areas of the industry.
-It can be very specific in this regard, going in-depth on areas you wouldn’t have even thought of (like the specifics of sound recording and design for example).
+It can be very specific in this regard, going in-depth on areas you wouldn’t have even thought of (like the specifics of sound recording and sound design for example).

 The blog has links to filmmaking tools such as: